Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 - [msprime](http://msprime.readthedocs.io/en/stable/index.html),
 - [SLiM](https://messerlab.org/slim/)

-All are very useful and user-friendly resources that should be used whenever possible.
+Whenever possible, it is highly recommended to utilize these resources as they are incredibly valuable and user-friendly.

-These resources are *top-down*-focused: they seek to enable researchers to simulate complex evolutionary models and quickly assemble pipelines to analyze data.
-They are very good at solving the big picture.
+These resources have a top-down focus, aiming to empower researchers in simulating complex evolutionary models and swiftly constructing pipelines for data analysis.
+They excel at solving high-level challenges and providing a comprehensive overview.

-The price to pay is that none of these resources look at the small picture to solve a basic engineering problem: providing the research community with reusable classes and algorithms in a reasonably efficient language.
+However, the trade-off is that these resources do not address the smaller-scale engineering problems, such as offering reusable classes and algorithms in an efficient language, which are essential for the research community.

-Despite numerous applications out-there, there is to our knowledge nothing out-there that can help a Computer Science, C++-taught student who simply needs to parse and manipulate programmatic objects having the semantic of a phylogenetic network.
+Despite the existence of numerous applications, to our knowledge, there is currently no solution available to assist Computer Science students, specifically those familiar with C++, who simply need to parse and manipulate programmatic objects with the semantic of a phylogenetic network.

-Top-down approaches are great **and** also we need something that looks like a toolbox of (very) small components.
+While top-down approaches are valuable, there is also a need for a toolbox of extremely modular components.

-**Quetzal** provides these components (structures, algorithms, concepts) that can be reused to build programs.
+Quetzal fills this gap by providing these components (structures, algorithms, and concepts) that can be reused to construct programs.

 ---